Vegan Chocolate Truffles

 • Cut out hearts using a heart-shaped cookie cutter.

-• Freeze them for about 5 minutes until cold and firm.
+• Freeze them cold and firm.

 Top view of the truffle mixture cut into heart shapes.

-• Refrigerate again until firm, then share with love!
+• Refrigerate again until firm, then share with LOVE! ❤️

 Heart-shaped chocolate truffles dipped into melted dark chocolate over a white background.

-Recipe notes
+recipe notes

 Vegan chocolate truffle ingredients